Evasobo/CSC120-A2/reflection.md

 Use this file to record your reflection on this assignment.

 What worked, what didn't, what advice would you give someone taking this course in the future?
+# One major issue was debugging missing attributes.
+I forgot to initialize attributes like price and os in the Computer class.
+This led to errors when attempting to update or access these attributes later on.
+Another challenge was list handling mistakes, particularly when checking whether a computer was in the inventory.For future students, I recommend fully understanding object-oriented programming (OOP) concepts, including how to manage attributes and methods in classes.
+It's also important to test frequently—running smaller tests after each function implementation helps catch errors early.
+I also suggest planning your logic ahead of time (I wrote my ideas it on paper first); thinking through how different objects and methods interact can make the coding process smoother.